guggero/blips/blip-tap.md

 #### Taproot Assets VM

-The asset TLV of a taproot asset includes a special `script_key` field.
+The asset TLV of a Taproot Asset includes a special `script_key` field.
 This `script_key` is derived according to the rules defined in BIP-341 and 342.
-In other woods, the initial version of the Taproot Assets VM is actually a _nested_ instantiation of the _Tapscript_ VM.
+In other words, the initial version of the Taproot Assets VM is actually a _nested_ instantiation of the _Tapscript_ VM.
 In order to spend an asset, a holder generates a valid witness first mapping the set of input+output asset UTXOs into a special virtual transaction format, with the witness being